 Cons – Some distortion, sometimes some chattery bokeh with CA on the edges of the high-contrast bokeh balls, and some field curvature.

-Notes: While this lens is very sharp all around, I wish it was just a hair cleaner at f2.
-Other aspherical lenses will usually have a flatter field curvature so they will be sharper in the corners when shooting flat surfaces.
-Bokeh balls have some edging on them, which can sometimes create some chattery bokeh.
+Notes: While this lens is very sharp all around, I wish it were just a hair cleaner at f2.
+Other aspherical lenses usually have a flatter field curvature, so they are sharper in the corners when shooting flat surfaces.
+Bokeh balls have some edging, which can sometimes create chattery bokeh.

 Zeiss Planar T* 50mm f2 Review – First Impressions

-I originally started shooting with rangefinders on the Leica M6 and had the Voigtlander 50mm f1.5 II as my go-to 50 for this last year.
-It’s a pretty good lens but not really my favorite for everyday shooting.
-It gets a little too soft and wide open with strange bokeh at times and renders with a little bit more of a dreamier vibe, which makes it better suited for portraits.
+I originally started shooting with rangefinders on the Leica M6 and had the Voigtlander 50mm f1.5 II as my go-to 50 for the last year.
+It’s a pretty good lens, but not really my favorite for everyday shooting.
+It gets a little too soft and wide open, with strange bokeh at times, and renders with a slightly dreamier vibe, which makes it better suited for portraits.

-I mention this because so many people will tell you to just buy the Voigtlander because it’s just as good once you stop it down to f2.
+I mention this because so many people will tell you just to buy the Voigtlander.
+After all, it’s just as good once you stop it down to f2.
 Sharpness, yes; character, no. It’s just a completely different lens with a totally different look.

-The other rangefinder 50mm I often use is the Kipon 50mm f2.4, also a nice lens in terms of character, but my first generation of that lens is out of calibration and it gets some strange vignetting at infinity focus.
+The other rangefinder 50mm I often use is the Kipon 50mm f2.4, also a nice lens in terms of character.
+Still, my first generation of that lens is out of calibration, and it shows some strange vignetting at infinity focus.
 While optically, I really like the rendering of the Kipon, it doesn’t have the T* Zeiss coatings, and I wanted a 50 that was a little smaller and a little bit more controlled in harsh lighting.
-So this Zeiss 50mm f2 is kind of the perfect general-purpose lens without spending a ton of money on the APO Leica or moving up in size and weight with the Voigtlander APO 50mm f2.
+So this Zeiss 50mm f2 is kind of the perfect general-purpose lens without spending a ton of money on the APO Leica or adding size and weight with the Voigtlander APO 50mm f2.

-Eventually, I need to graduate into some Leica 50s.
-They’ve updated the Summilux in 2023, but I want to hold out a little longer to see if they also update the Sumicron since I don’t really feel like I need an f1.4 manual focus 50mm lens that costs as much as a car – It’s a bit overkill, plus I like shooting full frame at f2-f4 I think it looks more classic/film anyway.
+Eventually, I need to graduate to some Leica 50s.
+They updated the Summilux in 2023, but I want to hold out a little longer to see if they also update the Sumicron, since I don’t really feel like I need an f1.4 manual-focus 50mm lens that costs as much as a car.
+It’s a bit overkill, plus I like shooting full frame at f2-f4.
+I think it looks more classic/film anyway.

 These Zeiss lenses have a few features that make them really different and may be a better option than almost anything else out there.
 For one, the build quality is top-notch.
 It’s not just that they’re “made of metal, so the build is good”.
-It’s more than that, and I’ve had plenty of lenses made of metal that were terrible.
+It’s more than that, and I’ve had plenty of terrible metal lenses.

 With these ZM lenses, the focus and aperture feel buttery smooth with perfect resistance (something always lacking from Voigtlander lenses).
-The size and weight of the lens are in that perfect sweet spot, and then the rendering is just great.
-You can use it for portraits and landscapes; at f2, without modern sensors, you can easily use it in low light.
+The size and weight of the lens are in that ideal sweet spot, and then the rendering is just excellent.
+You can use it for portraits and landscapes; at f2, without modern sensors, it performs well in low light.

 Many brands try to make their 50s too small and fast, and you end up with bokeh along the edges that just gets a little crazy.
 Overall, the Zeiss here has a really nice balance between its character and size.